RunestoneInteractive/RunestoneServer/README_new_book.rst

 This folder contains the basic structure and templates you need to create your own course.

 You should make a copy of this folder and give it a short (and unique) name.
+From now on this document will refer to this short name as `<project_name>`.

 Project Structure